asimihsan/notes/[frwk] ios_notes.md

 ### 09: View Controller Catalog for iOS

 ### 10: Table View Programming Guide

+-	p21: table view is itself instance of `UITableView`, inherits from `UIScrollView`.
+-	p21: `UITableView` object must have a delegate and a data source.
+Often delegate and data source the same object, and often this object is a subclass of `UITableViewController`. (surely could be property too?)
+	-	data source mediates between app's data model (model objects) and table view.
+	-	data source adopts `UITableViewDataSource` protocol.
+Two methods: `tableView:numberOfRowsInSection:` and `tableView:cellForRowAtIndexPath:`.
+	-	delegate adopts `UITableViewDelegate`, no required methods.
+-	p22: can also use convenience class `UILocalizedIndexedCollation` for indexed lists (the A-Z on right side).
+-	Many methods return values representing index paths.
+Use `NSIndexPath`.

 ### 11: Design then Code (two tutorials on iOS apps)